18F/Mario/README.md

 execution without a need to recreate the initiating emails.

-TESTING
+How to Test Mario
 =======

-To run test suite, run `npm test`.
+To run the test suite, run `npm test`.
 To check code coverage, run `npm run-script coverage`.